Templates & GuidesCandidate Screening

 The checklist needs to ask, “What did this person actually deliver?” because titles alone do not show success.
 Teams led, costs cut, and revenue grown are all signs of impact.
 Patents, awards, and a steady work history show drive.
 The National Bureau of Economic Research says that resumes with strong numbers get more calls back.
 Quick metrics help hiring teams look at resumes with confidence and pick the most qualified candidates for the next step.

-Quality of The Resume and Warning Signs
+Quality of The Résumé and Warning Signs

 Choosing the Right Mix of Manual and Automated Screening